gedw99/sc-docs/README.md

 - Secure: Accounts to control who can see and do what.

-Its very much a work in progress as we try approaches out.

 ## Usage

-Forom a users perspective it's made up of an:
+From an Editors perspective it's made up of:

 - Editor and Renderer